OlgaUtochka/FSDK_docs/README.md

 * Java wrapper (for Windows, Linux, Android)
 * C# wrapper (for Windows, Linux)

 To get started with Face SDK, download the [Face SDK distribution package](https://face.3divi.com/download_sdk).
+You can use a trial license, which is valid for 14 days and fully portable.

 ## Documentation